equinor/forecast-of-response-dmt/README.md

 docker-compose run api reset-app
 ```

 6. Remember to delete the passwords in all json files after you are finished!
+Also, you probably want to revert the changes made to the docker-compose and docker files